Friday, 31 December 2010

 Having found some garden rope Penelope then set about tracking down the previous rector who arrived just before midday so we were able to film him.
 Penelope and Patrick then went off for luncheon together whilst John stayed on to help with the ladder climbing, for which we were very grateful.
 A practical joker, John knocked over a stool when the camera was being lowered, giving Charles a real fright!
 He was somewhat relieved to be on terra firma after his efforts.

 Having done all our church work we stopped for a brief eat in and then drove down to Penelope's wonderful thatched house because she owns the other study for the window.
 We set up the camera in the delightful courtyard watched by Poppy the lurcher and interviewed Penelope about the history of the window.
-Penelope in her garden with a study for the window

 A great day, so many kind and helpful people.
 I had planned a visit to the Henry Moore Museum but we didn't finish work until 5pm so returned via an amazing and slightly scary water-splash to our Lutyens B&B for another picnic.